COVID-19 outbreak sickens at least 16 after Magdalen College's Holy Week services

 Photos from recent events posted on the college's Facebook page, including Holy Week services, show people without masks and in close proximity to each other, sometimes indoors.

 Unlike most other colleges in New Hampshire, Magdalen College has not made public information about any regular COVID-19 testing.
-It is not known how many cases there have been affiliated with Magdalen College.
+It is not known how many cases have occurred at Magdalen College.

 Warner has 28 current COVID-19 cases, according to state data.
-The town of fewer than 3,000 people now has the second-highest per-capita COVID-19 infection in New Hampshire: only Durham has more positive cases per capita.
+The town of fewer than 3,000 people now has the second-highest per-capita COVID-19 infection rate in New Hampshire: Only Durham has more positive cases per capita.